freemind2023/competitor-intel-dashboard/README.md

-# competitor-intel-dashboard
+# Competitor Intelligence Dashboard

-GPT-powered SaaS to analyze your competitors
+A SaaS product built using Streamlit + ChatGPT API to help businesses analyze their competitors via blogs, social media, SEO, and ad strategy.